 Although I do not have technical kit to test these numbers, it delivers consistent responsiveness at all speeds and exceptional tracking accuracy.
 There is no rare jitter, no skipping and no angle snapping.

-It slides fine and is comparatively lighter for its size which around 105g which is much lighter as compared to 145 g Logitech’s G502 Proteus Core and same as Logitech G900 Chaos Spectrum.
+It slides fine and is comparatively lighter for its size which is around 105g, much lighter as compared to 145g Logitech’s G502 Proteus Core and same as Logitech G900 Chaos Spectrum.

 Its braided wire is around 7 ft. long and it ends with gold plated USB connector.
 It does not get on way as well as feels more flexible and softer as compared to its previous version.
 This ensures that you would not get snagged as well as you can enjoy the smooth sessions during gaming.

 - Comfortable grip

 - Pretty illumination

 - Chroma lighting looks great, is customizable.

 - Most if not all the features are as same as previous model.